listonaj/django_TheWalkingDead/README.md

 # Jean-Marc Romain _ 05-18-2022
 django_TheWalkingDead
-test django with my favorite tv show and have followed the intsructions from :
+lean to build a simple web application using the django framework

+source used for intsructions :
 Matthes, Eric.
 Python Crash Course, 2nd Edition: A Hands-On, Project-Based Introduction to Programming.
 2nd ed., No Starch Press, 2019, p.
 379

 STEPS 1 : create a project